How to check and solve a technical breakdown on a walking floor trailer

 - Step 4: Oil pressure

 Have you gone through the previous steps and found no issues?
-Move on to the pump.
+Then proceed to the pump.
 Check the oil pressure of your pump.
-How do you do that?
+How?
 Make sure your pump system can handle a pressure up to a maximum of 250 bar.
 If the pump does not reach 250 bars, contact your pump supplier.
 Be careful: if the system is not working, turn off the pump immediately to avoid overheating.